-Western Pennsylvania Products Liability Lawyers Advocate for You
+Western Pennsylvania Products Liability Lawyers Advocating For You

 Have you been injured by a defective or poorly designed product?
-A personal injury attorney at Bowers & Fawcett, LLC can help.
+A personal injury attorney at Bowers Fawcett & Hurst, LLC, can help.
 We work on your behalf to completely explore all possible avenues of legal recourse, handling every aspect of your personal injury claim against the company responsible.
 Trust in our team and our more than four decades of experience practicing law in the Pittsburgh area and western Pennsylvania.

 Common types of products liability cases include: